dominic-garland/ESP32_Burglar_Alarm/README.md

   Burglar Alarm:
     This should take ~60 seconds to start up.
 To confirm that it has loaded correctly the web server should be tested.
 This can be tested by using the Unity Companion App which will show on the landing page if it connected to the device or using the web server URIs can      be used.
 A guide to the functions available can be seen in the web server section.
 If these methods do not work ensure that the ESP32 is on the same WIFI as the device that is trying to access it.
 Also ensure that the static IP address set is available.
 If these         checks do not result in the device working try restarting the device as sometimes the ESP32 struggles with connecting to the WIFI.
     Logs:
       Logs are stored in the device NVS(non-volatile storage) meaning that alerts will be stored even when rebooted.
 When the alarm is triggered the device automatically records the time of the event.
 Upon starting the device will get the time from 216.239.35.12 which is the IP address for time.google.com .
 It will then sync this time every 10 seconds to ensure that the correct time is recorded.
 The maximum logs stored is 10 however, this can be increased if necessary by changing "MAX_LOG_ENTRIES".
 If the logs are reset the old logs cannot be restored so caution should be taken when using this feature.
+    Multiple Sensors:
+      Multiple sensors can be added by editing
   Burglar Alarm Sensor:
     This should take ~2 minutes to start up because the IR-sensor needs 60 seconds to warm-up upon first loading.
     IR-Sensor: